elfnor/copy2_blender_addon/README.md

 ![radiolaria](images/radiolaria.png)

 To produce this image an icosphere with a single subdivision was used as the destination object.
-The spike is an edited cone and was copied to the vertexes, the silver torus was copied to the faces and the gold rings to the edges of the icosphere.
+The spike is an edited cone and was copied to the vertices, the silver torus was copied to the faces and the gold rings to the edges of the icosphere.
 The icosphere was then deleted.

 By making use of the random select in edit mode prior to using Copy 2 and the randomize transform afterwards, the add-on can be used to quickly greeble objects.

 It can also be used to make ball and stick models of a mesh.
 Copy a sphere to the vertices and a cylinder to the edges.
-When copy to an edge is selected the option to scale an object to the edge length is given.
+When copy to an edge is selected, the additional option to scale an object to the edge length is given.

 ![twisted torus](images/twisted_torus.png)